 Newsnight presenter Kirsty Wark has opened up about her experience of menopause in a new BBC documentary, An Insider’s Guide to the Menopause.
 The star has spoken of wanting to break the ‘taboo’ around menopause and its symptoms, which she still experiences.
 She has described her own hot flushes, saying “imagine if you were put in a box and had heat flung at you and there was nothing you could do about it.”

 Wellbeing of Women is one of the few sources of funding for research into menopause and its symptoms.
 Almost all women go through the natural process of the menopause.
-When a woman’s menstrual periods stop, her ovaries cease producing eggs and her estrogen levels gradually decline, which triggers the onset of menopause.
+When a woman’s menstrual periods stop, her ovaries cease producing eggs and her oestrogen levels gradually decline, which triggers the onset of menopause.

 In the UK, 51 is the average age for a woman to reach the menopause and the entire process can last anywhere from 2-10 years.
-Unfortunately, for many women, the menopause can be a time of great anxiety, distress and physical discomfort due to the various symptoms that can accompany the drop in estrogen.
+Unfortunately, for many women, the menopause can be a time of great anxiety, distress and physical discomfort due to the various symptoms that can accompany the drop in oestrogen.
 Hot flushes and night sweats are the main menopausal symptoms and these, together with poor memory, poor concentration and loss of confidence, result in many women feeling anxious and depressed, which can lead to a difficult and problematic time for women, particularly in the workplace.

 How Wellbeing of Women is Helping